glu-lang/glu-book/_docs/primitives.md

 | UInt64 | 64 bits  | 0 to 18,446,744,073,709,551,615 |

 ### Char
 Represents a single character, such as a letter, digit, or symbol.
-The size typically depends on the character encoding, but it is often 1 byte (8 bits).
+It represents one byte of unicode.

 Example:
 ```glu